Skip to content

 permissions:

-pull-requests: write # Required to post comments
+pull-requests: write # => Required permission to post PR comments

 steps: